-- Miami-Dade Police and Municipalities This system is used for evacuation related messages and to facilitate alert and warning of the general public.
-See Figure 5.3-1A, 1B & 1C, attached. - Miami-Dade Fire/Rescue & Municipalities This system is used for search and rescue operations and evacuation related messages.
+- Miami-Dade Police and Municipalities

+This system is used for evacuation related messages and to facilitate alert and warning of the general public.
+See Figure 5.3-1A, 1B & 1C, attached.

+- Miami-Dade Fire/Rescue & Municipalities
-- State Local Government Radio (39.100 MHz and 39.180 MHz) This system is used to transmit emergency operations messages, situation reports and general information. - County Local Government Radio This system is used to coordinate with other local agencies and organizations, media and public warning, shelter information and general information. - Hospital/Emergency Ambulance Radio (HEAR) This is supplemental system, with priority given to medical support information. - Search-Air-Rescue Radio (121.5 123.1 MHz) This system supports Miami-Dade County International Airport Control Tower and provides inter-connect between search aircraft and the EOC. - Maritime Radio (Channels 16, 22 Alpha, and 9) Maritime Radio aids small craft during evacuation of waterways and is used to coordinate with marina operators and the U.S. Coast Guard. - NOAA Weather Radio (162.550 MHz) NOAA weather radio provides emergency evacuation information through an agreement with state and local government. - Radio Amateur Civil Emergency Services (RACES) (147.000-Repeater, 146.76-Backup Repeater, 147-52 Simplex).\\RACES is a viable ancillary communications network among county agencies and/or between county and state organizations.
-During an emergency, a pool of RACES volunteers may be utilized by the county. - Commercial Telephone Commercial telephone service is available at the county EOC, county warning point and can be used as an alternate system.

-• Hard Copy Transmission System

-A high speed facsimile system is in place in the EOC to transmit and receive hard copy of information pertaining to the emergency.
-This back-up communications system will be used to verify verbal information received and transmitted through other communications systems.
+This system is used for search and rescue operations and evacuation related messages.

+- Hospital/Emergency Ambulance Radio (HEAR) This is supplemental system, with priority given to medical support information. - Search-Air-Rescue Radio (121.5 123.1 MHz) This system supports Miami-Dade County International Airport Control Tower and provides inter-connect between search aircraft and the EOC. - Maritime Radio (Channels 16, 22 Alpha, and 9) Maritime Radio aids small craft during evacuation of waterways and is used to coordinate with marina operators and the U.S. Coast Guard. - NOAA Weather Radio (162.550 MHz) NOAA weather radio provides emergency evacuation information through an agreement with state and local government. - Radio Amateur Civil Emergency Services (RACES) (147.000-Repeater, 146.76-Backup Repeater, 147-52 Simplex).
+RACES is a viable ancillary communications network among county agencies and/or between county and state organizations.
+During an emergency, a pool of RACES volunteers may be utilized by the county. - Commercial Telephone Commercial telephone service is available at the County EOC, County Warning Point and can be used as an alternate system. - Hard Copy Transmission System A high speed facsimile system is in place in the EOC to transmit and receive hard copy of information pertaining to the emergency.
+This back-up communications system will be used to verify verbal information received and transmitted through other communications systems. - Cellular Telephones This is a supplemental system used for evacuation related messages and to facilitate alert and communications with HazMat teams and all other organizations. - C. Broward County